 You start your work day as usual.
 Pour yourself some freshly-brewed coffee, sit down at your computer, and check your emails.
 You see a new one from your most recent client, about the last sprint you just completed for them.
 You open it and your eyes are greeted by the following:

 “Great job on the software update, but I have to admit – we expected more features to be completed this sprint…”

-Oh oh.
-You forgot to mention there were a couple of small features your team wouldn’t be able to finish in time.
-Surely they must’ve known there wasn’t enough time left in the sprint for everything to be done.
-Right?
+Uh oh, you forgot to mention there were a couple of small features your team wouldn’t be able to finish in time.

 A good rule of thumb is to always recap a client conversation while addressing any outlying tasks you need to address. – Kyle Marino, PM Guru.

 From the very kick-off meeting you should state very clearly what you’ll be delivering and how you’ll be delivering it, taking into account their time and budget restraints.
 Then, after the meeting is done you should send them a quick email with a recap so you can be absolutely sure that you are both on the same page.
 This is a good practice to have after every kind of meeting, including sprint planning and sprint reviews.
 Not only will expectations be clear and in the open, but you’ll avoid scope creep since there is a record of what the client agreed to.